JangoSteve/jQuery-EasyTabs/index.md

 ### The Javascript

-To enable back- and forward-button support for the users’ browsers, be sure to include either the jQuery HashChange plugin (recommended) or the Address plugin before including the EasyTabs plugin.
+To enable back- and forward-button support for the users' browsers, be sure to include either the jQuery HashChange plugin (recommended) or the Address plugin before including the EasyTabs plugin.
 There is no other configuration required, it will just work!

 {% highlight html %}
 <script src="/javascripts/jquery.js" type="text/javascript"></script>